LearnWeb3DAO/ICO/README.md

   ```

-- Create a new file inside the `contracts` directory and call it `CryptoDevToken.sol` and add the following lines:
+- Create another file inside the `contracts` directory and call it `CryptoDevToken.sol`.
+Add the following lines:

   ```go
     // SPDX-License-Identifier: MIT